HVAC Training Schools & Certification in Washington, DC

 Lincoln College of Technology

 Coursework is divided between hands-on training in a lab and classroom lectures.
-Students take courses on basic refrigeration systems; electricity; air conditioning systems; commercial refrigeration control, and energy efficiency and green technology systems.
-Students receive a certificate in HVAC upon the completion of 45 credits.
+Students take courses on basic refrigeration systems, electricity, air conditioning systems, commercial refrigeration control, and energy efficiency and green technology systems.
+Upon completing 45 credits, students receive a certificate in HVAC.
 Students can complete this program in approximately 40 weeks by studying during the day, while students may take up to 74 weeks while studying in the evening.

 They also learn proper refrigerant recovery and recycling techniques and are encouraged to complete the EPA certification test.
 Graduates are qualified for employment in entry-level positions.